GrabNetworks/grabpress/src/README.txt

 3. Preview the results of your configured feed(s).
 4. Create a publisher account to link you embeds, so you can get paid!
 5. Video results are automatically posted to your Blog.
+6. Quickly view videos and feed status on the Dashboard.

 == Changelog ==